vkleer/CI_PP3_5x5_TicTacToe/README.md

 ### User Manual
 <details><summary>Click here for the user manual</summary>

 #### Log in menu
-When users start the program, they land on the log in menu.
+When users start the program, they land on the 'Log in' menu.
 Above the menu, and on every other 'page' of the program except for the actual game, an ASCII logo of the game is shown.
-Below the logo the user is presented with two options.
+Below the logo the user is presented with three options.
 Operation: Input a numeric value and press the enter key.
 1. Log in
 2. Create new account
+3. Quit game

 If the user at any point in the program or game enters a value that does not correspond to the options available, they will receive feedback of what they entered and are reminded of the available options.
+They will then be able to provide input again until a valid option has been chosen.

 #### Log in
-If option 1 is selected from the log in menu, the users will be asked to enter the email addresses they used to create an account.
+If option 1 is selected from the 'Log in' menu, the users will be asked to enter the email addresses they used to create an account.
 It will first ask player 1 to enter their email address and the player 2.
 It doesn't matter who logs in first as a random player will get the first turn each game.

 Each email address is validated, first by checking if it follows the format of 'name@email.com' and second by looking up the email address in the database (Google Sheets file).
 If the email address doesn't follow the correct format, users will be given feedback, e.g. 'It must have exactly one @-sign'.
 If they enter the correct format but the email address is not registered, they will be presented with two options.